dablabllc/atomic-agents/README.md

 # Atomic Agents

-# Forked from BrainBlend-AI
+Forked from BrainBlend-AI
-# This repository is set up for local deployments of Ollama
-# Change the .env file to suit your environment
+This repository is set up for local deployments of Ollama Simply add the .env files to suit your environment

 <img src="./.assets/logo.png" alt="Atomic Agents" width="350"/>